annas-abuhassan/NC-News/README.md

 ## Front End React Application

+NC-News is a [Reddit](www.reddit.com) - esque social news aggregator.

+NC-News displays articles, which are catgorized by topic.
+Each article has a rating which users can choose to up or down vote.
+Users can also add and delete their own comments to an article, as well as create new articles and topics entirely.

-NC-News is a reddit-esque news aggregator.
-A live version of this app can be found here: https://5bc9c8263813f06d2fec9f73--aah-nc-news.netlify.com/
+A live version of this project can be found [here.](https://5bc9c8263813f06d2fec9f73--aah-nc-news.netlify.com/)

-This front end application renders data from a RESTful backend API created by myself during Week 6 of the Northcoders Developer Pathway, a Full-Stack coding bootcamp.
-More details regarding this backend API can be found [here](https://nc-news-aah.herokuapp.com)
+This front end application uses a RESTful API that I have created as part of a previous project.
+More details of this project can be found [here.](https://nc-news-aah.herokuapp.com)

-This project requires the following packages:
+NC-News requires the following packages:

 - [react](https://www.npmjs.com/package/react)
 - [axios](https://www.npmjs.com/package/axios)